capitalbio-bioinfo/FASAS/README.md

 ## Preliminary Taxonomy Algorith
 **DATABASE**, The 16s database mainly includes [NCBI Blast](ftp://ftp.ncbi.nlm.nih.gov/blast/db/), [Silva](https://www.arb-silva.de/), [Greengene](http://greengenes.secondgenome.com/), [RDP](http://rdp.cme.msu.edu/) and [EzBioCloud](https://www.ezbiocloud.net).
-**Algorith**, Considering the speed and accuracy of calculations, the MegaBLAST program may be the best choice for species classification.
+**Algorith**, Considering the speed and accuracy of calculations, the **MegaBLAST** program may be the best choice for species classification.

+## IDBA_ud Dependent

+How to compile IDBA_ud supported by long sequence?
+After downloading the IDBA source code, modify line 102 of the ***‘./src/sequence/short_sequence.h’*** file and change the number before the semicolon at the end of the line to 152.
+Then compile the program normally

 ## Tools

 Some commonly used tool-type scripts are placed in the "tools" directory.
 These scripts can help you analyze your data.

-## IDBA_UD

-How to compile IDBA_ud supported by long sequence?
-After downloading the IDBA source code, modify line 102 of the ‘./src/sequence/short_sequence.h’ file and change the number before the semicolon at the end of the line to 152.
-Then compile the program normally

 ## License